MelbourneDeveloper/RestClient.Net/README.md

 ## Quick Start & Samples ##

-Clone this repo and open the samples solution: RestClient.Net.Samples.sln or
+Clone this repo and open the samples solution.
+There are samples for WebAssembly (in browser, UWP, Android, iOS, .NET Core, and many examples of common tasks like Polly Integration in the Unit Tests).
+The solution is called RestClient.Net.Samples.sln.

+or

 NuGet: Install-Package RestClient.NET

 ### [Get](https://github.com/MelbourneDeveloper/RestClient.Net/blob/13c95c615400d39523c02e803b46a564ff4c91db/RestClient.Net.UnitTests/UnitTests.cs#L81)